sparker256/rust_hello_world_window_with_xplm_bindings/README.md

 This is a trivial plugin which just prints to stdout when enabled or disabled.
 It also does a log entry in the Log.txt file when enabled or disabled proving that the bindings are working.
+We now also have a modern 3d window that can be popped out.

 This build has been tested on Intel MacOS 12.6, Ubuntu 22.04 and Windows 10.